b1tburn3r20/KeypresSfx-macOS-beta/README.md

 Hi, thanks for trying out KeypresSfx

+To launch the program double click the exec in the first directory called KeypresSfx

+It might ask for permissions for keypresses because the program is listening for keypresses to play the sounds.

+The program runs in a terminal window

 The startup process takes a second or two based on how fast your processor is.

 You will know that the program is working correctly IF: